jlmayfield/MC-COMP151/projects/project1-fa20.md

 #### Version 0.75

-The third version of the program scales down the size of the faces prior to pixelization.
-At this point, the process is as follows: make a copy of the face region that is half the size the original, pixelate it, then convert it to 8 bit color.
-Your program should now display just the 8-bit, pixel faces rather than the whole image.
+The third version of the program crops and scales down the faces.
+You should do this after the color conversion and pixelation.
+So at this point, the process is as follows: pixelate the faces, change the color to 8 bit color, crop and shrink the faces into new images.
+Your program should now display just the 8-bit, pixel faces rather than the whole images.

 #### Version 1.0